Chief of Defence Staff (Sweden): Organisation

 At the Swedish Armed Forces Headquarters's reorganization on 1 April 2007, the Defence Staff (Ledningsstaben, LEDS) was created.
 It handles major strategic issues, such as planning the Swedish Armed Forces' operations and financial control of the agency.
 The staff leads, coordinates and monitors the activities of the Swedish Armed Forces Headquarters.
-The Defence Staff is in turn divided into departments with different responsibilities.
+The Defence Staff was in turn divided into departments with different responsibilities.
 The departments are: